artzuks/fuzzerwuzzer/README.md

 sudo iptables -A OUTPUT -p tcp --tcp-flags RST RST -j DROP iptables -L
 ```

+Note: You will have to modify the iptables every time you restart your OS unless you save your changes permentantly.
+I would not recommend dropping all RST packets when the fuzzer is not running.

 ### High Level Usage
 ```
 sudo python3 main.py [--sourceIP SOURCEIP] [--targetPort TARGETPORT]